kbhatt/sdk-ios/README.markdown

   * __receipt__: a unique identifier that is used to detect duplicate reward unlocks, your app should ensure that each receipt is only unlocked once

 ### Triggering in-app purchases
 Using the Virtual Goods Promotion content unit, PlayHaven can now be used to trigger in app purchase requests in your app.
 You will need to support the new

-> \-(void)request:(PHPublisherContentRequest *)request makePurchase:(PHPurchase *)purchase;
+	- (void)request:(PHPublisherContentRequest *)request makePurchase:(PHPurchase *)purchase;

 The PHPurchase object passed through this method has the following properties:

   * __productIdentifier__: the product identifier for your purchase, used for making a
   * __quantity__: if there is a quantity associated with this purchase, it will be an integer value here
   * __receipt__: a unique identifier

 **Note:** You must retain this purchase object throughout your IAP process.
 You are responsible for making a SKProduct request before initiating the purchase of this item so as to comply with IAP requirements.
 Once the item has been purchased you will need to inform the content unit of that purchase using the following:

     [purchase reportResolution:(PHPurchaseResolution)resolution];